MarkvanMents/docs/content/refguide/studio-security-enabled.md

----
-title: "Model Changes When Security Is Enabled in Studio"
+# Model Changes When Security Is Enabled in Studio
-parent: "security"
-description: "Describes checks and changes in the project when security is enabled in Mendix Studio."
-tags: ["studio pro", "security", "studio"]
----

 ## 1 Introduction